 Information Literacy/Library Research Goals and Outcomes for First Year Seminar Library Labs:

 The overall goals of the FYS Library Research Sessions are to introduce students to fundamental library resources and services, while developing students' sense of critical inquiry in the context of library research.
 Fundamental research competencies acquired during their first year will help students identify information resources for course assignments, as well as begin to develop skills for research inquiry within the academic community.
-This tiered approach provides students with a foundation to conduct more developed and complex research throughout their General Education and Upper Level courses, as well as meet faculty expectations for research assignments throughout the curriculum.
+This tiered approach, purposefully teaching for transfer, provides students with a foundation to conduct more developed and complex research throughout their General Education and Upper Level courses, as well as meet faculty expectations for research assignments throughout the curriculum.

 The University of Richmond liaison librarians are committed to providing a comprehensive plan for integrating research skills and library instruction into the UR curriculum beginning in the First Year Seminars, advancing through the General Education coursework, and culminating in upper division classes.
 The plan is based on the ACRL Information Literacy Framework for Higher Education .
 There are six concepts in the IL Framework that anchor our approach to research and instruction are as follows: